IAD - ROM

 To calculate weekly average prices, KAYAK takes all prices for each week before departure over the last year for round-trip flights from Washington, D.C.
 Dulles Intl Airport to Rome, removes the top 0.1% to account for outliers, and then takes the average of all the values for each week.

 To get a below average price on the flight from Washington, D.C.
-Dulles Intl Airport to Rome, you should book around 2 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 12 weeks before departure.
+Dulles Intl Airport to Rome, you should book around 2 weeks before departure, which saves you about 29% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 19 weeks before departure.

 AI-powered savings tips